๐Ÿ“šDocumentationโ†’Security Guide

 Tip: Use Origin Restriction (SF 1) for production!

-Info: Token refresh is automatic—no manual handling required.
+Info: Token refresh is automatic โ€” no additional handling required.

-Short-Lived Access Token
+Backend-Issued Access Token

 Backend generates a temporary token.

+No secrets in client.
 Maximum secret protection.

 // Backend: Generate token